End-to-end Molded Fiber Packaging Solutions: From Tooling to Production

 Next-Generation Food & Beverage Packaging

 The “New Food” market demands packaging that acts as a premium brand ambassador while meeting strict sustainability goals.
-We enable the production of complex, high-precision items such as lids, cups, food trays, and coffee capsules.
+We enable the production of complex, high-precision biodegradable packaging items such as lids, cups, food trays, and coffee capsules – a clear example of how sustainable packaging can also serve as a premium consumer experience.

 Using our digital tooling and MJF perforation optimisation, we achieve the tight tolerances and sophisticated geometries required for these consumer-facing products, turning sustainability into a measurable competitive advantage.